-Nelson Mandela(1918-2013), President of South Africa; President of the African National Congress
+Nelson Rolihlahla Mandela(1918-2013), President of South Africa; President of the African National Congress

 Sitter in 3 portraits

-Former leader of the African National Congress, Nelson Mandela 'Madiba' was the first president of South Africa to be elected in fully representative democratic elections.
-A member of the ANC from 1944, he was imprisoned from 1964-1990 for his involvement in the armed resistance to apartheid.
-During this time Mandela became an international symbol for freedom, human rights and racial equality.
+Former leader of the African National Congress, Nelson Mandela 'Madiba' was South Africa's first black head of state and the first president to be elected democratically.
+From 1964-90, he was imprisoned for his involvement in the armed resistance to apartheid.
+During his incarceration, Mandela became an international symbol of freedom, social justice and racial equality.
 His period of presidency (1994-1999) saw the reconciliation of black and white South Africans, for which he was awarded the Nobel Peace Prize (with F. W. de Klerk) in 1993.
-Since retiring, his primary commitment was the fight against AIDS, and social injustices which led to the formation of the Nelson Mandela Foundation, created in 1999.
+He was committed to combating poverty and HIV/AIDS through the Nelson Mandela Foundation, founded in 1999.